merely-useful/py-rse/index.md

 ## Exceptions {#errors-exceptions}

-Most modern programming languages use \gref{exceptions}{exception} for error handling.
+Most modern programming languages use exceptions for error handling.
 As the name suggests,
 an exception is a way to represent an exceptional or unusual occurrence that doesn't fit neatly into the program's expected operation.